The Absolute Best Sci-Fi TV Shows on Prime Video

-Prime Video might have had a recent interface makeover, but it's still a little bit of a digging job to unearth its best sci-fi offerings.
+Prime Video might have had a recent interface makeover, but it's still takes digging to unearth its best sci-fi offerings.
 Hopefully this best list will help with that task.
 Amazon has picked up some of the best sci-fi series out there, from espionage sci-fi hybrid Counterpart, to one of the greatest sci-fi series of all time: The Expanse.

 Scroll down to see our top picks for the best sci-fi TV shows you can stream right now on Prime Video.